Simone Weil

+She was born in Paris to an Alsatian Jewish family.
+Her elder brother, André, would later become a renowned mathematician.
 After her graduation from formal education, Weil became a teacher.
 She taught intermittently throughout the 1930s, taking several breaks because of poor health and in order to devote herself to political activism.
-Such work saw her assisting in the trade union movement, taking the side of the anarchists known as the Durruti Column in the Spanish Civil War, and spending more than a year working as a labourer, mostly in car factories, so that she could better understand the working class.
+She assisted in the trade union movement, taking the side of the anarchists known as the Durruti Column in the Spanish Civil War.
+During a twelve-month period she worked as a labourer, mostly in car factories, so that she could better understand the working class.

 Weil became increasingly religious and inclined towards mysticism as her life progressed.
-She wrote throughout her life, although most of her writings did not attract much attention until after her death.
-In the 1950s and 1960s, her work became famous in continental Europe and throughout the English-speaking world.
-Her thought has continued to be the subject of extensive scholarship across a wide range of fields.
+She died of heart failure in 1943, while working for the Free French government in exile in Britain.
+Her uncompromising personal ethics may have contributed to her death—she had restricted her food intake in solidarity with the inhabitants of Nazi-occupied France.

-The mathematician André Weil was her brother.
+Weil wrote throughout her life, although most of her writings did not attract much attention until after her death.
+In the 1950s and '60s, her work became famous in continental Europe and throughout the English-speaking world.
+Her philosophy and theological thought has continued to be the subject of extensive scholarship across a wide range of fields, covering politics, society, feminism, science, education and classics.